 We derive our sales primarily through indirect channels.
-During 2018, 2017 and 2016, we derived approximately 53%, 54% and 52%, respectively, of our sales from our ten largest distributors.
-In 2018, 2017 and 2016, our two largest distributors accounted for approximately 36%, 36% and 37% of our sales.
+During 2019, 2018 and 2017, we derived approximately 55%, 53% and 54%, respectively, of our sales from our ten largest distributors.
+In 2019, 2018 and 2017, our two largest distributors accounted for approximately 37%, 36% and 36% of our sales, respectively.
 We expect that a small number of distributors will continue to generate a significant portion of our sales.
 Furthermore, there has been an industry trend toward consolidation among distributors, and we expect this trend to continue in the near future which could further increase our reliance on a small number of distributors for a significant portion of our sales.
 If these distributors reduce the amount of their purchases from us for any reason, including because they choose to focus their efforts on the sales of the products of our competitors, our business, results of operations and financial condition could be materially adversely affected.